Bokeefe/react-restaurant-filter/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 This is an experiment in receiving data from an API and then adding a UI to filter/sort/search it.
 The only libraries used were sass and materiel-ui.
 About an 8 hour project.
+[Deployed on Heroku here](https://react-restaurant-filter.herokuapp.com/).

+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts